UKP-SQuARE/square-core/docs/home/overview/architecture.md

 ![square-arch](../../static/img/square-arch.png)

-SQuARE is composed of 5 modules:
+SQuARE is composed of 4 modules:

-- **Datastores**: contains the index of large collections of documents (e.g. Wikipedia, PubMed).
-These indexes can be for traditional systems such as BM25 or new dense retrieval systems such as Facebook’s DPR.
+- **Datastores**: contains knowledge bases (e.g. ConceptNet) and indexes for large collections of documents (e.g. Wikipedia, PubMed).
+These indexes can be from traditional systems such as BM25 or new dense retrieval systems such as Facebook’s DPR.
 - **Models**: manages the three type of models used in SQuARE:
     - Embedding models for indexing documents.